-Over the next two years, the FloraMon research project will research and develop a system for the area-wide recording of vegetation density, as well as relevant and particularly problematic plant species.
-This includes the pictorial recording of plants along the rail and road network at very high speed, the evaluation of the location and frequency of occurrence of specific plant species (neophytes and others) using AI methods, and the clear presentation of this plant information in geographical information systems.
-Based on this, ÖBB and ASFiNAG can efficiently plan and implement environmentally sound plant control measures, which both reduces infrastructure maintenance costs and ensures the safety of road and rail users.
+The prototype system developed in the FloraMon project is used for the area-wide collection of vegetation density as well as relevant and particularly problematic plant species.
+This includes the pictorial recording of plants along the rail and road network at very high speed, the detection of the location and frequency of occurrence of specific plant species (neophytes and others) using AI methods, and the clear presentation of this plant information in geographic information systems (GIS).

 The FloraMon team combines the

 - knowledge of ÖBB and ASFiNAG for the necessary vegetation control as well as the technical and operational framework with the biological knowledge of biohelp about occurrence and characteristics of the relevant plants and the technological research and development knowledge of JOANNEUM RESEARCH in the field of high-speed image acquisition, AI-based plant detection and GIS presentation in a cloud software.

 The complementary knowledge enabled the development of the FloraMon system, which best meets the requirements of the transport infrastructure operators ÖBB and ASFiNAG.